duncansopko/ASA-V.1.1/README.md

 # ASA v1.1(A) — Behavioral Job Application Strategy Analyzer

-ASA is a Python + SQLite analytics system designed to track job and internship applications, outreach activity, and responses.
-It structures unstructured job-search behavior into measurable metrics, states, and signals, with a modular architecture that supports quality scoring and probabilistic outcome modeling over time.
+A Python + SQLite analytics system for informing job-search activity.

 ASA is a lightweight system for **tracking and understanding how you actually run a job search** — not just how many applications you send.